Philippine Basketball Association: Season format

 The Philippine and Commissioner's Cups begin with a single round-robin elimination round, where every team plays against each other once with the top eight teams advancing to the playoffs while the rest are eliminated.
 The Governors' Cup splits the teams into a two groups that will play in a double round-robin with the top four from each group advancing to the playoffs.
 The format of the playoffs depends on the conference being held and has varied over the years.
 The Finals, regardless of conference, is a best-of-seven series to determine the conference champion.
 Previous conferences featured a group stage where teams play against their group opponents twice or a second elimination round for the top teams serving as the conference semifinals.
 The conference champions don't meet at the end of the season to determine an overall champion, instead, all of them are declared league champions.
 If a single team manages to win every conference in a single season, the team earns the rare distinction of being a Grand Slam champion.
 At the end of the conference, the league holds an awarding ceremony to honor the best players of the conference.

 Once the season concludes, the league holds its rookie draft.
 Most draft applicants have played in the collegiate ranks (either in the Philippines or the United States), the PBA D-League, or in other domestic and international leagues.
 The off-season usually lasts a couple of months before the next season begins.
 In some cases, there may be a mid-season break to give way for players who are members of the Philippine national team to play in FIBA tournaments, as such the season may be lengthened.
-There have been calls from within the league to revert back to the two-conference format used from 2004 to 2010 to shorten the season and have it in sync with the FIBA calendar again.
+There have been calls from within the league to revert to the two-conference format used from 2004 to 2010 to shorten the season and have it in sync with the FIBA calendar again.

 Game rules

 The PBA uses its own rules for its games, independent from FIBA or the NBA.
 Most non-professional leagues in the Philippines primarily use FIBA rules, so called "amateur rules", although recent professional leagues, such as the MPBL and PSL, have used FIBA rules for its games.
 The Games and Amusements Board (GAB) has its rules for the size of the basketball court and equipment, which the PBA adapts.

 Game rules have previously been predominantly influenced by the NBA, such as the rules on illegal defenses.
 After PBA players have been allowed to represent the Philippines in FIBA tournaments, the league adopted a portion of the FIBA rules, including allowing zone defenses, so that the Philippine national team will not be disadvantaged in FIBA competitions.

-The PBA implemented a four-point shot, 27 feet from the basket, for its regular-season and playoff games, starting in its 49th season in 2024-25.
+The PBA implemented a four-point shot, 27 feet from the basket, for its regular-season and playoff games, starting in its 49th season in 2024–25.